LassoSoft/LassoGuide/lasso_guide_source/operations/sending-email.rst

          -from       = 'example@example.com',
          -subject    = 'An HTML Email With Embedded Image', -html       = '<h2>Embedded Image</h2><br /><img src="cid:apache_pb.gif" />',
-         -htmlImages = Array('/apache_pb.gif')
+         -htmlImages = array('/apache_pb.gif')
       )

-Images which are generated programatically can be embedded in an HTML message by specifying a pair consisting of the name and data of the image.
+Images that are generated programatically can be embedded in an HTML message by specifying a pair consisting of the name and data of the image.
 In the example below the image data comes from the `include_raw` method, but it could also be generated using the `image` methods or retrieved from a database field.
-Note that the name of the image does not have to match, but the name which is specified in the first part of the pair should be used within the HTML body. ::
+Note that the name of the image does not have to match, but the name that is specified in the first part of the pair should be used within the HTML body. ::

    email_send(